Penn Radioimmunoassay and Biomarkers Core

 ELISA services are also available to assay insulin from low sample volume mouse studies, and for non-human primate studies to assay monkey insulin and C-peptide.

 The RIA/Biomarkers Core director, Dr. Michael Rickels, and technical director, Dr. Heather Collins, advise investigators on determining the best assay method, proper collection strategy, and the costs involved to address their scientific question.
 This consultation starts at the time of preparation of research grants to assist investigators with appropriately budgeting for assay costs, as well as the supplies and reagents necessary for the proper collection of samples for particular assays.
+In order to measure multiple analytes with small sample volumes, multiplexing of ELISAs by Luminex or ELLA is often required.
+New assays are implemented as needed.
+Using the information discussed during the consultation, investigators will receive a quote that includes the assays, the sample volume required, the additives needed and the pricing information so that investigators can accurately budget these items when applying for grant funding.
+Certain additives such as protease inhibitors for protection of islet and gastrointestinal hormone peptides can be prepared by the Core for use by investigators with an additional charge.

 Training and Education